How To Use Cloth Diapers – The Basics (Everyday Tips You’re Overlooking)

 One of the reasons I got in touch with Omaïki was because their diapers are partially made from bamboo which is insanely soft.

-Don’t forget to pin these tips on how to use cloth diapers
+Don’t forget to pin these tips on how to use cloth diapers!

-Honestly, cloth diapers is an amazing option for both your babe and the environment.
-They work well, are easy to use and obviously just so freaking cute.
+Honestly, cloth diapers are an amazing option for both your babe and the environment.
+They work well, are easy to use, and obviously just so freaking cute.

 If you have questions I’m more than happy to help, just drop a comment below 🙂